- Flaky, itchy eyebrows? You might have eyebrow seborrheic dermatitis, also known as eyebrow dandruff.

 Raw Honey

-Throughout history, honey has been recognized for it’s antimicrobial and wound-healing properties [17].
-It is widely available, well tolerable, and highly delicious.
+Honey has been recognized for its antimicrobial and wound-healing properties throughout history [14].
+It’s readily available, generally well-tolerated, and edible.

 Caprylic Acid Triglycerides